 Complexity

-Setting up and managing a trust may be complicated and require legal assistance.
+Setting up and managing a trust can be complicated and require legal assistance.
+The complexity and costs can outweigh the benefits, especially for smaller estates.

 Loss of Control

-Once you place a policy in an irrevocable life insurance trust, you can't change or cancel it.
+Once you place a policy in an irrevocable life insurance trust, you can't change or cancel it, even if your circumstances change dramatically due to divorce, business changes or evolving family relationships.

 Costs